Nour5Eldin/Crypto_Tracker_Compose/README.md

 ## Features

-- Real-time cryptocurrency price tracking.
+- ✅ Real-time cryptocurrency price tracking.
-- Detailed information for each cryptocurrency.
+- ✅ Detailed info for each cryptocurrency.
-- User-friendly interface built with Jetpack Compose.
+- ✅ A user-friendly interface powered by Jetpack Compose.
-- Interactive charts for historical price data.
+- ✅ Interactive charts to explore historical price data.
-- Favorite coins management for quick access.
+- ✅ Favorites management for quick access to top coins.

 ## Technologies Used